dober-man/xc-re-vk8s/re-vk8s.md

 #### Deployments

+When to Use a Deployment?

+Stateless applications where:
+* The identity of individual pods doesn't matter.
+* Pods are ephemeral and can be replaced at any time without issues (e.g., web servers serving static content, microservices without data persistence).
+* There's no need for persistent storage (or storage can be shared across pods using something like a shared volume or network file system).

 The test container/image used in this setup is a public nginx container that runs unpriviledged.
 This is necessary per the restrictions when deploying on XC Regional Edges.
 The sample container will natively start on a high port (8080) that does not require root to bind to.

 **Imperative Deployment and Expose Service**